-It then considered the imposition of a caution order but again determined that, due to the seriousness of the case and dishonesty, as well as the public protection issues identified, an order that does not restrict your practice would not be appropriate.
+It then considered the imposition of a caution order but again determined that, due to the seriousness of the case, and the public protection issues identified, an order that does not restrict your practice would not be appropriate in the circumstances.
 The SG states that a caution order may be appropriate where 'the case is at the lower end of the spectrum of impaired fitness to practise and the panel wishes to mark that the behaviour was unacceptable and must not happen again.'
-The panel considered that the failings in your clinical practice and your misconduct mean that a caution order would be inappropriate.
+The panel considered that your misconduct was not at the lower end of the spectrum and that a caution order would be inappropriate in view of the issues identified.
 The panel decided that it would be neither proportionate nor in the public interest to impose a caution order.